joan41868/full-stack-dev-exercise/README.md

 This command will start 2 containers:
 - api - the Nest.js application, exposed at host's 80 port
 - test-mongo - the database, exposed at host's 27017 port

+## Connect to docker-mongo:

+- Download mongodb-compass app and use the default uri (mongodb://localhost:27017/)